-This staff handbook is intended to acquaint non-faculty salaried and hourly rated employees with the requirements of employment and the benefits to which they are eligible.
+This handbook is intended to acquaint employees with the requirements of employment and the benefits to which they are eligible.
 Employees are advised that not all the benefits described in this Handbook are available to all employee classifications.
 This handbook does not constitute a contract between the employee and Andrews University.
-The Andrews administration reserves the right to institute such changes as it deems necessary without prior notice.
+The University administration reserves the right to institute changes as it deems necessary without prior notice.

 The employer recognizes the right of any employee to terminate employment at any time and for any reason, and the employer retains a similar right.
 No oral or verbal statements, promises or representations may alter your right and that of the employer to terminate your employment at any time and for any reason or for no reason.